It’s a metaphor.

 Do we contact a local authority?
 Are we talking pre-schoolers or people who have learned English as a foreign language?
 I have many questions.

-It was further suggested that people who use fancy words were snooty, only doing so to impress.
-Some might be I guess but I’m still reeling over the fact that ‘arduous’ is considered a fancy word.
+It was also suggested that people who use “fancy words” were snooty, only doing so to impress.
+K, but I’m still reeling over the fact that ‘arduous’ is considered a fancy word.

 Reeling is probably also out.

 (Jesus, I’m going to have to go through my entire blog – again.)

 Another stand-out example of fancy words was ‘irregardless’ and I must confess, I agree.
 Why use, ‘irregardless’ when ‘regardless’ will do.